 The Italian public administration has a decentralised organisation.
 Regions and local authorities (metropolitan areas, provinces and municipalities) carry out all administrative tasks with the exception of those expressly assigned to the State.
 As for education, the State and the Regions share responsibilities except for the sectors of exclusive competence of the State and of the Regions.

 The State has exclusive legislative competences on the general organisation of the education system (e.g, general dispositions, minimum standards, school staff, quality assurance, State financial resources).
-The Ministry of education and merit and the Ministry of university and research perform the functions of the State in their respective fields of competence.
+Its administrative functions are performed by two ministries, at present named Ministry of education and merit (Ministero dell’istruzione e del merito – MIM) and Ministry of university and research (Ministero dell’università e della ricerca – MUR).

 Administration and governance at central level

-The Ministry of university and research (Ministero dell’università e della ricerca - MUR) is responsible for the areas of higher education (university, higher education in fine arts, music and dance and other higher institutions) and research.
+- The Ministry of university and research (Ministero dell’università e della ricerca - MUR)

 Both Ministries have several bodies and agencies that operate at national level with representative, consultative, monitoring and evaluative functions (see below for details).